 Assistantship Check Distribution, Deposit, and Tax Information

 Payments are issued on the 5th of each month.
 We recommend students use direct deposit to ensure fast arrival of funds.
-You may sign up for direct deposit through Payroll Services.
+You may sign up for through Payroll Services.